Jegge/tri2s/README.md

    If you need a break, press the B-button; this will pause the game until any key got pressed.
    When the game is over a skull image will be shown.
 Press any key to return to the startup screen.

-Q) Why did you do it?
-A) The short answer is "because I could".
-The longer one would be "I've never programmed a microcontroller before and the mignonette gave me the opportunity do do so.
-So I just wanted to see, if I could".
-The short answer derives from that ...

-Q) What about my cat?
-A) Do not try to compile it.
-I's likely to get hurt, or may defend itself and hurt you instead.

 Q) May I copy and share this game?
 A) Sure.
 It's licensed and released under the Creative Commons CC-by-nc-sa license.